 Some individuals believe that they thrive on deadlines and that they are what motivate them to produce their best work.
 Journalists I know swear by it.
 However, this is not a sustainable way of life.
 When you’re approaching a deadline and haven’t completed anything, you’re more stressed.
 While stress may help you focus, it also has a detrimental impact on your long-term health.

 Chronic stress, on the other hand, may result in melancholy, anxiety, heart disease, hypertension, irregular heart rhythms, heart attacks, obesity, and eating disorders, among other health issues.
-Procrastination is not a minor issue and should be taken seriouslyprocrastination
+Procrastination is not a minor issue and should be taken seriously

 Five Types Of Procrastinators